isaacafrifa/fit-flex/README.md

 + Postgres

 ## Future Work
-+ API to be deployed to a cloud provider
++ This API is currently pushed to DockerHub and will be deployed to AWS.